About

 Punahou School, an independent college preparatory day school, was founded in 1841 by Protestant missionaries on lands given to them by Hawaiian chiefs.

-The beneficiary of these two traditions, Punahou is now the largest independent school on a single campus in the United States, serving more than 3,750 students in kindergarten through grade 12.
-The 2022 senior class was comprised of 437 students.
+The beneficiary of these two traditions, and the home of a diverse community from around the world, Punahou is now the largest independent school on a single campus in the United States, serving approximately 3,770 students in kindergarten – grade 12.

 • SAT